AM207/ac297r/content/pages/syllabus.md

 * Presentation on findings
 * Presentation on problem statement

-####PHASE 2: Data acquisition/experimental design and/or data preparation
+####PHASE 2: Data acquisition/experimental design and/or data preparation/exploration

 >Topics and CSE learning outcome covered